purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/more-interactivity.md

 ## Our first component

-This component attaches to any element with the attribute `data-alert` and shows an alert if the lement is clicked.
+This component attaches to any element with the attribute `data-alert` and shows an alert if the element is clicked.

 ```rust
 use wasm_bindgen::prelude::*;